Mayor of East Orange, New Jersey: Theodore R. "Ted" Green III (2018 to present)

-Ted R. Green was raised in East Orange, New Jersey and attended East Orange Public Schools.
+Ted R. Green was raised in East Orange and attended East Orange Public Schools.
 He graduated from East Orange High School in 1981 and furthered his education by attending Cheyney University in Pennsylvania, where he majored in Business Management.
 He then attended Rutgers University where he received his certification as a Housing Counselor.
 Over the past 20+ years, he has distinguished himself as a professional in the field of Property Maintenance and Housing Revitalization.
 From 1990 until 1997, Ted Green served as the Assistant Compliance Officer for the City of East Orange.
 From 2002 until 2006, he was the Code Enforcement Officer for the City of Irvington Townships’ Housing Division.
 In 2011, Ted Green graduated from Lincoln University and received his Master of Arts Degree in Human Services.

 Ted Green has been active in East Orange political and civic affairs for over 25 years.
 He is a member of the Third Ward Democratic Municipal County Committee and is active in East Orange Block Associations and Civic Groups.
 He is also a former Aide to New Jersey State Senator Richard Codey and served as an appointed member to the East Orange Housing Authority to which he would also serve as Council Liaison.